rskupnik/rskupnik.github.io/_posts/2025-02-25-selfhost-your-blog-on-raspberry-pi.md

 The generated website is **static**, meaning you can just use a simple server to host it.
 It's great for simple blogs that just want to deliver their contents to an audience and don't need any *interactive* features, such as comments (although there are solutions for that as well!).
 Because the website is static, it is also **lightweight**.

+Storing your blog contents as Markdown has another benefit of being able to back it up easily as a means of archiving.
+See [this post Piotr Migdał](https://p.migdal.pl/blog/2025/02/markdown-saves)

 ### How to start with Jekyll

 You can certainly just follow the [Quickstart](https://jekyllrb.com/docs/) on Jekyll's webpage, but I dislike permanently installing software that I only need occasionally (to generate the website) so I will show you how to do that with Docker.